-He has also written contemporary novels such as De donde vienen las olas (Aguaclara 1999; Salvador Garcia Aguilar Award), El abrazo del boxeador (KRK 2001; Asturias Joven Award), Como el amor no transformó el mundo (Espasa 2005) and Busca mi rostro (Plaza & Janes 2012), and a short-stories compilation under the title Caminando sobre las aguas (Páginas de Espuma 2013).
+He has also written contemporary novels such as De donde vienen las olas (Aguaclara 1999; Salvador Garcia Aguilar Award), El abrazo del boxeador (KRK 2001; Asturias Joven Award), Como el amor no transformó el mundo (Espasa 2005) and Busca mi rostro (Plaza & Janes 2012), a short-stories compilation under the title Caminando sobre las aguas (Páginas de Espuma 2013) and Índigo Mar (Pez de plata, 2017)

 Further to the above mentioned prizes, Ignacio has also been awarded with many national prizes for his short stories.
 His works have been translated to several languages.
 He currently writes an opinion column at both newspapersEl Comercio de Gijón and Panamá América and cooperates with El Viajerofrom El País and various other media.